jrkerns/pylinac/docs/source/starshot_docs.rst

   wobble even if the conditions you passed don't for some reason give one.
 * **Make sure the center of the star is in the central 1/3 of the image** - Otherwise, pylinac won't find it.
 * **Make sure there aren't egregious artifacts** - Pin pricks can cause wild pixel values; crop them out if possible.
+* **Set `invert` to True** - While right most of the time, it's possible the inversion checker got it wrong.
+This would look like peak locations in the "valley" regions of the image.
+If so, pass `invert=True` to the `analyze` method.

 .. _star_apidoc: